writethedocs/www/docs/conf/portland/2019/news/events-activities.rst

 The campaign will run in 3-day batches until **May 30th**.
 We recommend to order your shirt at least 2-3 weeks in advance, to allow for timely delivery of your shirts ahead of the conference.

-Similarly, we will be continuing with our bag swag this year, which you can pick up at the conference.
+Similarly, we will be continuing our bag swag this year, which you can pick up at the conference.

 Events and activities
 ---------------------